mrcodymichaelsmith/Windows-Profile-Transfer/README.md

 <html lang="en">
   <body>
     <h1>User Profile Transfer Tool</h1>
-    <p>This tool is a PowerShell script that can be used to transfer user profiles from one computer to another.
-It is designed to help IT professionals quickly and easily move user data from an old computer to a new one, or to transfer user data between two computers.</p>
+    <p>This tool is a PowerShell script that can be used to transfer a user profiles from one computer to another.
+It is designed to help IT professionals to quickly and easily move user data from an old computer to a new one, or to transfer user data between two computers.
+NOTE: the user must have logged into the new computer BEFORE running this. </p>
     <h2>Getting Started</h2>
     <ol>
       <li>Clone or download the User_Profile_Transfer.ps1 file to your local computer.</li>
       <li>Open PowerShell ISE or PowerShell console with administrative privileges.</li>
-      <li>TRun the script by typing the file path or using the "Run Script" button.</li>
+      <li>Run the script by typing the file path or using the "Run Script" button.</li>
     </ol>
     <h2>How to Use</h2>
     <ol>